trcosta97/trcosta97/README.md

 ### Hello!
 My name is Thiago 👋

-- 🔭 I'm currently looking for my first job in tech
+- 🔭 I'm currently looking for a job oportunity
 - 🌱 I'm focusing my studies on backend development, more specifically on the springboot framework
 - 📫 trcosta97@hotmail.com